Find The Saint

 Congregation of St Francis Xavier for Foreign Missions – Xaverian Missionaries

-During his years of study, he sought to approach both the Salesians of St John Bosco and the Jesuits in order to become a missionary, but it was not possible for him because of his precarious health conditions.
+During his years of study, he sought to approach both the Salesians of Saint John Bosco and the Jesuits in order to become a missionary, but it was not possible for him because of his precarious health conditions.
 However, this did not make him give up his missionary ideal and on December 3, 1895 (the feast of St Francis Xavier) Guido inaugurated the Emilian Institute for Foreign Missions, which was officially recognized and received the approval of Pope Leo XIII on December 3, 1898, as the Congregation of St Francis Xavier for Foreign Missions.
 In the following March, it was with great joy that Guido handed over the cross to the first two Xaverian missionaries leaving for China – Father Caio Rastelli and Father Odoardo Mainini.

 Archbishop of Ravenna